OHBA-analysis/osl-dynamics/doc/documentation.rst

 Welcome to the osl-dynamics documentation!

-New users should start with the :doc:`Getting Started <getting_started>` guide for a quick introduction and then work through the tutorials below.
+New users can start with the :doc:`Getting Started <getting_started>` guide for a quick introduction and then work through the tutorials below.
 The :doc:`FAQ <faq>` covers common questions about data preparation, model training, and post-hoc analysis.

 API Reference
 -------------

 The :doc:`API reference <autoapi/index>` provides documentation for all classes, methods, and functions in osl-dynamics.

-**New users are encouraged to have a look at the config API interface:** :mod:`osl_dynamics.config_api`.
-The config API provides high-level wrapper functions for common analysis pipelines.

 Models
 ------